cetiny/awesome-bittensor/README.md

 ## Contribution

 Contributions welcome!
 Please read the [Contributing Guidelines](CONTRIBUTING.md) first.
+You can contact me [@xibumi](https://twitter.com/xibumi) on Twitter for questions and collaboration.

 ## Other Awesome Lists